TheChildWalrus/npc-skin-converter/README.md

 Maybe you will find it useful too.

-To run, 'mvn package' to get the .jar, then put it in the folder containing the skins you wish to convert, and run using 'java -jar [filename.jar] [skin-type]'
+To run, 'mvn package' to get the .jar, then put it in the folder containing the skins you wish to convert, and run using 'java -jar [program filename.jar] [skin-type]'

 Skin types are man, elf, hobbit, dwarf, orc.